The site

 The site lies to the east of Beaconsfield on land off Park Lane, extending to around nine acres.
 It is located a short distance from the town centre, railway station, schools and local amenities, making it a logical and sustainable location to help meet Beaconsfield’s identified housing need.

-The site is within walking and cycling distance of key services and benefits from excellent transport connections, with convenient access to the A40 and M40 for local and regional travel.
+The site is within walking and cycling distance of key services and benefits from excellent sustainable and public transport connections, with convenient access to the A40 and M40 for local and regional travel.

 Site location